rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/sip.md

 ###Disabling the SIP
 If you want to completely disable to the use of the SIP, set it to appear off the visible area of the screen (see example above).
 You can use a default meta tag to avoid pasting the tag on every page.
-Alternatively on the Enterprise Tablet, call the manual method.

 ###Interaction with Hardware Keyboard